 Are Bananas Safe For Chickens?

 In a word, yes.
 However, like just about any fruit, they need to be fed in moderation.
 Chickens can eat apples, chickens can eat cherries, chickens can eat pears, chickens eat peaches and other fruits.
-However, fruits, in general, are high in sugar content and can throw off a chicken’s natural nutritional balance.
+However, fruits, in general, are high in sugar content and can throw off a chicken's natural nutritional balance.

 So, you can feed them bananas, but in order to be sure your chickens are healthy, you also want to make sure they are also getting plenty of time to free range or have access to a well balanced layer feed.

 How To Feed Your Chickens Bananas